milosolutions/mdatabase/README.md

 # Getting started

-MDatabase is a library that simplifies and improves database handling in Qt.
+MDatabase is a library which simplifies and improves database handling in Qt.
 MDatabase contains extra SQL plugins (SQLiteCipher and SQLite SEE) and adds a module for automated handling of database migrations.